Definition 1: Definition and Argument

 1. Defining definition

-The definition of a word is a description of its meaning(s) in relation with its use(s).
+The definition of a word is a description of its meaning(s) in relation to its use(s).

 Not only words but also phrases need to be defined.
-Fixed or semi-fixed phrases, that is idiomatic expressions, such as beat around the bush, have also to be defined, since their global meaning does not result from the mechanic combination of the meanings of their components.
+Fixed or semi-fixed phrases, that is idiomatic expressions, (beating around the bush), need to be defined, because their global meaning does not result from the mechanical combination of the meanings of their components.

-Moreover, social life produces conventional expressions used with a specific meaning that requires a definition:
+Moreover, social life produces conventional expressions that are used with a specific meaning that requires a definition:

 What is a single parent?

-What constitutes an emergency situation?
+What is an emergency situation?
 An urgent case?

-Depending on the nature of the word and the circumstances of the questioning, these questions ask about the meaning of the word, or about information about the kind of object to which the word refers, or about the circumstances in which it is possible to use the word.
+Depending on the nature of the word and the circumstances of the questioning, these questions ask for the meaning of the word, or for information about the kind of object to which the word refers, or about the circumstances in which it is possible to use the word.

-In argumentative situations, even the meaning of current words can be disputed: What is an educated person?
+In argumentative situations, even the meaning of current words may be in dispute: What is an educated person?

 The meaning of a word in ordinary language is not a “backstage spirit” animating the word, but a discourse “equivalent”; “having the same meaning”: